osisoft/PI-Adapter/V1/Administration/Delete an adapter component.md

 ## File relocation

 All configuration and log files are renamed and moved.
-The files are renamed according to the timestamp of removal, for example `FileName.json_removed_yyyy-MM-dd--hh-mm-ss`.
+The files are renamed according to the timestamp of removal, for example, `FileName.json_removed_yyyy-MM-dd--hh-mm-ss`.

 Configuration files are moved to the following location: